Statistical description and dimension reduction of continuous time categorical trajectories with multivariate functional principal components: An illustration in sensory analysis

 The dataset used for illustration deals with sensory experiments.
 It is well documented in \cite{BNV2023} and can be obtained from a public source.
-In each illustration fifty panelists took part in a tasting experiment and were asked to click on the sensation they perceived in real time from a list of descriptors.
-Computations were performed with the library \texttt{MFPCA} (see \cite{Happ2022}) in the \textbf{R} language \cite{R2024}.
-All codes are available on Github, \url{https://github.com/Chemosens/ExternalCode/tree/main/MFPCAWithCategoricalTrajectories}.
+Computations were performed with the library \texttt{MFPCA} (see \citealp{Happ2022}) in the \textbf{R} language \cite{R2024}.
+All codes are available on Github, { \url{https://github.com/Chemosens/ExternalCode/tree/main/MFPCAWithCategoricalTrajectories}}.

-When participants are instructed to click only on the dominant sensation, i.e. when only one perception can be observed at any given time, the protocol is called Temporal Dominance of Sensation” (TDS, see \cite{Pineau_2009} for a reference article).
-When participants are asked to click on all the sensations they perceive in real time from the same list of descriptors, the protocol is called Temporal Check-All-That-Apply (TCATA, see \cite{CAS2016} for a seminal article).
+Fifty participants, called panelists, took part in a tasting experiment and were asked to click on the sensation they perceived in real time from a list of descriptors.
+When participants are instructed to click only on the dominant sensation, i.e. when only one perception can be observed at any given time, the protocol is called ``Temporal Dominance of Sensation” (TDS, see \citealp{Pineau_2009} for a reference article).
+When participants are asked to click on all the sensations they perceive in real time from the same list of descriptors, the protocol is called Temporal Check-All-That-Apply (TCATA, see \citealp{CAS2016} for a seminal article).
 Unlike the TDS protocol, several descriptors (or none at all) can be selected at any given time for TCATA experiments.
-The resulting data consists of binary trajectories linked to each state, with the value 0 when a descriptor is unclicked at time $t$ and 1 when it is clicked.
-Thus the difference between TCATA and TDS data is that at each instant $t$, the sum of all binary trajectories can be different from 1 and take values in the set $\{0,1, \ldots, q\}$ for TCATA whereas the sum is always equal to 1 for TDS.
+For both cases (TDS and TCATA), the resulting data consists of binary trajectories linked to each state, with the value 0 when a descriptor is unclicked at time $t$ and 1 when it is clicked.
+The difference between TCATA and TDS data is that at each instant $t$, the sum of all binary trajectories can be different from 1 and take values in the set $\{0,1, \ldots, q\}$ for TCATA whereas the sum is always equal to 1 for TDS.
+We focus in the following on the TDS analysis (Similar results on TCATA data are reported in the Supplementary Material).

 In all the experiments, the tasted temporal solution is controlled and delivered by a gustometer.
 Three controlled sensory signals (see Figure~\ref{fig:Signaux}) were tasted by the panelists: S04 (Lemon, followed by Acid, and finally Sweet), S06 (Sweet, Acid, and finally Salty, with a continuous hint of Basil), and S07 (Acid, followed by Sweet, and finally Salty, with a continuous hint of Lemon).
 The descriptor list included Acid, Sweet, Lemon, Basil, and Salty, alongside distractors such as Mint, Licorice and Bitter, so that the categorical process $Y$ has $q=8$ states.